belle2/basf2/online_book/fundamentals/hep_analyses.rst

    in the branches of a tree.
 When we say "different formats", we refer simply to the different branches contained in those trees.

-Let's start form the data objects we save.
+Let's start from the data objects we save.
 There are four groups of them: raw, low-level, reconstruction-level and analysis-level.
 The raw objects are the output of the single
 subsystems: digitized  PMT signals from the TOP, digitized ADC signals form the CDC, and so on.
 Without any further process, these objects cannot be used.
 The low-level objects